-WEEAT provided us with a healthy buffet spread and our explorers were mindful to keep wastage to a minimum!
-They ate with their lunch boxes, reusable utensils and drank from their water bottles.
-We call these eco-sentials!
+WEEAT provided us with a healthy buffet spread and our mindful explorers kept wastage to a minimum!
+They ate with their lunch boxes and reusable utensils.
+They drank from their water bottles.
+We call these reusable cutlery eco-sentials!
 Water was readily available throughout the programme and all they had to do was have refills.

 Before We Leave

 Our explorers didn’t go home empty-handed!
 They each received a certificate, a polaroid photograph, and a BusyKidz Bag filled with a fun, educational activity for all at home to enjoy together.
-Each bag contained all the necessary materials to make Earth Pops!
-There were paper packets filled with Broccoli and Kang Kong seeds, and paper packets of soil, compost and clay were kindly gifted by The Pot Dealers SG.
+Each bag contained all the necessary materials to make Earth Pops such as Broccoli and Kang Kong seeds.
+What’s more, The Pot Dealers SG kindly gifted paper packets of soil, compost and clay!

 See You Again!